Azure/azure-sdk-for-net/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/samples/Readme.md

 Time Series Model instances are virtual representations of the time series themselves.
 To learn more about Time Series Model instances, make sure you visit [this page][tsi_instances_learn_more].

-Use [Instances](https://github.com/Azure/azure-sdk-for-net/blob/82c7aff5ef867f7a3d77f5ac43a0b1c5576996e6/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs#L37) in the `TimeSeriesInsightsClient` to perform a variety of operations on the environment's instances.
+Use `Instances` in [TimeSeriesInsightsClient](https://github.com/Azure/azure-sdk-for-net/blob/master/sdk/timeseriesinsights/Azure.IoT.TimeSeriesInsights/src/TimeSeriesInsightsClient.cs) to perform a variety of operations on the environment's instances.

 This code snippet demonstrates retrieving all created instances in your TSI environment.
 ```C# Snippet:TimeSeriesInsightsGetAllInstances